vimc/montagu-task-queue/README.md

 ## Development

-Run dependencies (a local RabbitMQ message queue in docker) with `scripts/run-dependencies.sh`
+Run dependencies (Montagu API and DB, and a local RabbitMQ message queue in docker) with `scripts/run-dependencies.sh`

 Run a worker with `scripts/run-dev-worker.sh`.
 You can `Ctrl-C` out of this process to terminate the worker.